Unique in the State

 Career Cluster: Health Science

-The Dementia Care technical certificate is designed to meet the emerging and rapidly growing demand for service providers who work with older adults experiencing cognitive loss.
+The Dementia Care pathway certificate is designed to meet the emerging and rapidly growing demand for service providers who work with older adults experiencing cognitive loss.
 It is ideal for people entering the job market or choosing to enhance their current careers in service delivery or leadership roles within the gerontology or other related fields.

 You will gain relevant and emerging information related to dementia types, symptoms and progression.
 You will be provided with practical tools and strategies that promote effective communication, honor human dignity, and support the importance of advanced planning.
 You will examine ways to positively impact your community through advocacy, education and other cutting edge initiatives based on coursework and experiential learning activities.